-The Prachalit (meaning popular) script is used primarily for writing the Newari language of Nepal (also called Nepal-Bhasha, literally 'Nepal-Language', but not to be confused with Nepali).
+The Newa script, also known as Newar, or Prachalit (meaning popular), is used primarily for writing Newari, a Tibeto-Burman language of Nepal (also called Nepal-Bhasha, literally 'Nepal-Language', but not to be confused with Nepali).
 This script has also been used, extensively in some cases, for writing the Sanskrit, Nepali, Hindi, Bengali, and Maithili languages.
-The script is one of six subsumed under the name Nepal-Lipi, literally 'Nepal-Script', though it is not to be confused with Devanagari, which is the script normally used for writing Nepali.
+The script is also known as Nepalakshar, Newah Akhah and Pachumol.
+It is one of six scripts subsumed under the name Nepal-Lipi, literally 'Nepal-Script', though it is not to be confused with Devanagari, which is the script normally used for writing Nepali.

-The Prachalit script is derived from Brahmi and is an abugida written from left to right.
-There are two main varieties of Prachalit writing; flat-headed and curve-headed.
+The Newa script is derived from Brahmi and is an abugida written from left to right.
+There are two main varieties of Newa writing; flat-headed and curve-headed.
 It is closely related to Devanagari, and many of the letter shapes are similar to their Devanagari equivalents.
 The script employs a set of digits from 0-9, many of which also look similar to the Devanagari numbers.

 There are thirty-six consonants, each representing a consonant+vowel syllable.
 The default vowel is [a/ə] but this can be changed by attaching one of ten vowel diacritics to the letter.
 Initial vowels, that is, those which are not preceded by a consonant to which they can attach, are written using independent vowel letters.
 Two diacritics representing nasalization of a vowel can also be attached to independent vowel letters, to consonant letters (in which case the inherent vowel is nasalized), or to consonant+vowel diacritic combinations.
 These diacritics are called anusvara and candrabindu.
 There is also a diacritic called visarga which represents a voiceless [h] after a vowel.
 These diacritics look similar but not identical to the symbols of the same names used by a number of other Brahmic scripts.